Vision

 Ezra Santana is a Holland College graduate with a diploma in Journalism and Communications.
 Throughout their studies, Ezra focused on bringing a Queer Brazilian immigrant perspective to journalism, with projects on trans rights in PEI and other important topics.

-Ezra is fluent in Spanish and Portuguese and is passionate about storytelling, communication, and creativity.
-They are dedicated to connecting with and serving their community in Epekwitk (PEI), particularly by amplifying the voices of marginalized groups.
+Ezra speaks Portuguese and Spanish, and is passionate about storytelling, communication, and creativity.
+They are dedicated to connecting with and serving their community in Epekwitk (PEI), particularly by amplifying the voices of marginalized peoples.

 Board of Directors